kuatroka/docker_training/README.md

 tail filename.txt # read the contents of a file in tail mode.
 Can add -n 3 to see the last 3 lines head filename.txt # read the contents of a file in head mode.
 Can add -n 3 to see the first 3 lines
 '''

+# tiny dockerised app

+# 1 create a directory "hello-docker" and in it a file called "app.py" with one line

+'''console.log("Hello Docker");'''

+# 2 create a file called Dockerfile with the following contents:

+'''
+FROM node:alpine
+COPY . /app
+WORKDIR /app
+CMD node app.js
+'''

+# 3 run a command in CLI "docker build -t hello-docker ."